chris-wamae/kindledecision/README.md

    #### Running the application

 With these changes, the application should be ready to run.
 Using the terminal, navigate to the directory in which you saved the project.
-To get the front-end started, navigate into the front-end directory and run **npm start** to start it up.
+To get the front-end started, navigate into the front-end directory and run this command to start it up:

+**npm start**

 Create a new terminal window and navigate into the project again.
-This time, navigate into back-end/KindleDecision/ and run **dotnet run**
+This time, navigate into back-end/KindleDecision/ and run this command:

+**dotnet run**